 |

-| Photo of the Fairhaven Hotel, as we look northeast, taken about the time that Charles brought his bride home in 1892. |
+Photo of the Fairhaven Hotel, as we look northeast, taken about the time that Charles brought his bride home in 1892. |

 The bar was removed from the hotel on Oct.
 4, 1890, when Mr. Larrabee took control of the establishment.
 It is his inviolable policy that no alcohol be served in his hotel, a policy derived from observation, first hand, of the effects of alcohol in the mining camps of Montana.
 Mr. Larrabee is the last person in the world to question how others live but he doesn't approve of liquor and as he owns the hotel, he is ready to put his money where his mouth is and so forbids alcohol at The Fairhaven.
-It is presumed that the Bar is now located in Tacoma.The recriminations had already started in town and the voices would grow louder.
+It is presumed that the Bar is now located in Tacoma.The recriminations about the economic decline had already started in town and the voices would grow louder.
 With Bennett in Tacoma, Larrabee was the easiest target.
 Some suggested that if Charles X. Larrabee had made one bad financial decision, it was closing the bar in his hotel.
 We can only conjecture if it was old Hiram Johnson's stern moral structure that led him to be so committed.
 From Rosamonde Van Miert's book, The Fairhaven Hotel Journal, we know that he hosted several temperance lectures there.

 . . . in the best of health and spirits and we walked two blocks to our office in the Fairhaven.
 At the door he seemed to hesitate and stop for a moment, then sank down almost on the very door sill.
 We carried him into the office and laid him down . . .
 I think he died within a minute or two.
-[Family manuscript]Charley was 71, Fannie was 47 and his town was 25, but he had never had a chance to move into his family home.
-Ed Larabie died just five months early back in Deer Lodge, Montana.
+[Family manuscript]Charley was 71, Fannie was 47 and his town was 25, but he never had the chance to move into his family home.
+Ed Larabie died just five months earlier back in Deer Lodge, Montana.
 In the eulogies and obituaries that we researched from the Deer Lodge Silver State newspaper in April 1914, readers could easily see that Ed left just as large a mark on his town as Charley did on his.
 Both lived large and helped define their respective place.

 |